Skip straight to the recipes or read this introduction to modeling chocolate.

 White Chocolate, a confection composed of sugar, milk and fat(s), is the basis of all colors of modeling chocolate except brown and black.
 True white chocolate contains cocoa butter, which lends an ivory tint to the hue.
 Imitation brands like Nestlé’s (U.S.) Premium White Morsels and Merkens Super White Confectionery Coating substitute hydrogenated fats for cocoa butter.

 Liquid Glucose, a slightly more dense sugar syrup, may be substituted for corn syrup.
 It is too complex to produce in the average home kitchen but it is obtainable worldwide.
-It tends to be costly.
+However it tends to be costly.

-Note: Corn syrup and liquid glucose are the most suitable sugar syrups for modeling chocolate.
-Golden syrup may be used but it will yellow the tone of white modeling chocolate significantly.
-Dark corn syrup may also be used but due to its brownish tone is only recommended for use with dark chocolates.
+Dark corn syrup may be used but due to its brownish tone is only recommended for use with dark chocolates.